Best daily deals

 The Jabra Elite 45h is a capable alternative.

-There are some other good on-ear headphone options out there.
-The Jabra Elite 45h has great battery life, and has a nicer design than the JBL Tune 660NC, though you will have to sacrifice active noise canceling.
+There are some other good on-ear headphones options out there.
+The Jabra Elite 45h has great battery life and a nicer design than the JBL Tune 660NC, though you will have to sacrifice active noise canceling.
 On the other hand, the AKG N60NC has great noise canceling, but makes sacrifices in battery life and sound quality.

-If you’re willing to consider over-ear headphones, you’ll find a lot of great options for under $100.
-The Monoprice BT-600ANC is a great value with its excellent ability to block out noise.
+If you’re willing to consider over-ear headphones, you’ll find many great options for under $100.
+The Monoprice BT-600ANC is a great value, and it can effectively block out noise.
 If you really care about sound quality, check out the Sennheiser HD 350BT instead.

 Frequently asked questions